OCamlPro/alt-ergo/docs/sphinx_docs/SMT-LIB_language/index.md

 ((_ ae.round prec exp) RoundingMode Real Real)
 ```

-*Note*: While Alt-Ergo has built-in support for **computing** with `ae.round`
-on known arguments, reasoning capabilities involving `ae.round` on non-constant
-arguments are disabled by default and currently requires to use the flag
-`--enable-theories fpa`.

 `prec` defines the number of bits in the significand, including the hidden bit,
 and is equivalent to the `sb` parameter of the `(_ FloatingPoint eb sb)` sort
 in the FloatingPoint SMT-LIB theory.